Thank you to all entrants!

-As a key program of Banff Centre Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms.
-Over $29,000 in cash is awarded annually with 8 awards selected by an international jury of writers, adventurers and editors.
+As a key program of Banff Centre Mountain Film and Book Festival, the Book Competition is an internationally recognized literary competition that celebrates mountain literature in all its forms. $29,000 in cash is awarded annually with 8 awards selected by an international jury of writers, adventurers and editors.
 The short list of category award winners eligible for the Grand Prize is announced in October every year.

 2025 Rules and Regulations

-Competition closes July 3, 2025.
+Competition closed July 3, 2025.

 Questions?
 Call the Banff Mountain Book Competition at: 403.762.6347